User Case: Why is iPhone Not Letting Me Delete Photos?

 Solution 3.
 Disable Read-only Mode

-If your photos are set to read-only mode, you won't be able to delete them directly from your iPhone.
+If your photos are set to read-only mode, you cannot delete photos from iPhone.
 To disable read-only mode, follow these steps:

 Step 1: Open the "Photos" app on your iPhone.